 Don’t let the shopkeeper catch on to it or you’ve lost one of your biggest bargaining chips.
 Instead act nonchalant.
 Even look at more rugs so that you can eventually come back to the one you really want.
 Also don’t be afraid to walk away.
-Rugs are one of a kind it’s true but many times when you walk away the salesman will come back and reduce the price or agree to the last price you gave.
+Moroccan rugs are one of a kind it’s true but many times when you walk away the salesman will come back and reduce the price or agree to the last price you gave.

 But, if you appear very interested and just HAVE to have a specific rug the salesperson is not going to be as flexible with pricing.
 They’ll see that you are likely willing to pay more because you really want it.

 Sometimes it can get a little (ok a lot) overwhelming when you start looking at rugs.
 There are SO many to choose from that after awhile they can all start to blend together.
 You also might be shown rug styles that you have no interest in however these keep adding up on the floor and in your mind making for more confusion.
 Here are a few tips to help you find the right rug without losing your mind!

 - Have an idea of colors that you do or do not like.
 If for example you’ve seen a few orange rugs and hate them, let the vendor know you don’t want to see anymore rugs with orange.
 Likewise if you know you need a rug with blue in it, let them know you want this right away.

 - Start by narrowing down the rugs you do like.
 The vendor will pull out rug after rug and lay them on the floor.
 When you’ve reached a point where you’re not sure anymore stop them.
 Ask to remove the rugs you do not like and set the ones that are “maybe’s” to the side.
 Once the rugs you don’t like are removed, just have them lay out the rugs you do like, this makes it a lot easier to decide what might be a fit.